strongloop/microgateway/README.md

 # Introduction

-The Microgateway is an developer-focused, extensible gateway framework written in Node.js for enforcing access to Microservices & APIs.
+The Microgateway is an developer-focused, extensible gateway framework written in Node.js for enforcing access to Microservices & APIs - https://developer.ibm.com/apiconnect/.
 It supports the following core features:

 *	Secure and control access to APIs using Swagger (OpenAPI) Specification